Tate Reeves: Education

+Race

+In April 2021, Reeves said, "There is not systemic racism in America."
+Earlier that month, he had declared April "Confederate Heritage Month" in Mississippi.
+In March 2022, Reeves declared April "Confederate Heritage Month".
+He has done this every year of his term.

+2020 presidential election

 After Joe Biden defeated Trump in the 2020 election, and Trump refused to concede, Reeves supported Trump-backed lawsuits to throw out the election results in several states Biden won, where Trump and his allies made false claims of fraud.
 In March 2021, Reeves acknowledged that Biden is the president of the United States and was "duly elected" but repeatedly refused to acknowledge that Biden was "legitimately and lawfully elected" or that the 2020 election was free and fair.

 Personal life

 Reeves is married to Elee Reeves (née Williams); they have three daughters.
 Reeves and his family attend Galloway Memorial United Methodist Church.